Years ago I told you about a Queen Anne Victorian in Kansas City known as the James W. Bryan house.

 The original house didn’t have these kinds of views, that’s for sure:

 One of my favorite features is this second-story covered porch:

-“For years, we have enjoyed touring authentic museum houses, studying the interior and exterior details,” the owners say on their website.
+“For years, we have enjoyed touring authentic museum houses, studying the interior and exterior details,” the owners say.